Cybersecurity is often overlooked by small business, but over 60% of cyber attacks are targeted at small to medium-sized businesses.

 Many small businesses do not realize that they are vulnerable to hackers, perhaps because they don’t realise they have data worth stealing.
 This can also be one of the reasons behind insufficient security practices with many businesses not realising the full effect of a data breach or ransomware attack until it is too late.

-Cybersecurity insurance removes some of the risk of an attack and transfers it to the insurance company.
-General business insurance does not cover cyber attacks and therefore will not help to recover the business costs or legal costs associated with a data breach, so cybersecurity insurance can fill an important gap.
+G Suite security insurance removes and mitigates major risks of malware attacks and imposes those on the insurance company.
+General business insurance does not cover cyber attacks, and therefore will not help to recover the business costs or legal costs associated with a data breach, so G Suite security insurance can fill this significant gap.